simplic/documentation/dev/csharp/framework/navigation commands/add_command.md

 var navigationCommand = ServiceLocator.Current.GetInstance<INavigationCommandService>();
 ```

-> This example use the `CommonServiceLocator`.
+> This example uses the `CommonServiceLocator`.
 It is recommended to resolve services using a constructor.

 To add a new command, an instance of `NavigationCommand` must be created and added: